 An impasse over a homeless encampment in a downtown Sausalito park has led organizers of the city's annual art festival over Labor Day Weekend to say the festival is being canceled for the second year in a row.

 COVID-19 restrictions aren't to blame for the fact that the Sausalito Art Festival isn't happening this year.
-But between a disagreement among residents and city leaders over the use of one waterfront park for the festival, and a delay in a decision by a federal judge over the possible relocation of a homeless encampment from one park to another, festival organizers say they have run out of time to make the event happen on time.
+But between a disagreement among residents and city leaders over the use of one waterfront park for the festival, and a delay in a decision by a federal judge over the possible relocation of a homeless encampment from one park to another, festival organizers say they have run out of time to make the event happen in September.

 "In December of last year, one man erected a tent to live in on the Sausalito waterfront next to Dunphy Park," writes the Sausalito Art Festival Board of Trustees on the festival website.
 "Since then an entire encampment of homeless people has developed.
 Thereafter, the Sausalito City Council has been trying to relocate the homeless encampment from its central and prominent location near Dunphy Park to the less visible area of Marinship Park."